nondejus/AwesomeUnityCommunity/README.md

 * [AutoSaveScene](https://github.com/liortal53/AutoSaveScene) - Unity editor helper for auto saving scene & minimizing lost work.
 * [EnumDispatcher](https://github.com/5argon/EnumDispatcher) - ECS backed C# enums as Flux/Redux action in Unity.
 * [UnityHelpers](https://github.com/jeffvella/UnityHelpers) - A collection of random scripts related to Unity.
+* [UndoPro](https://github.com/Seneral/UndoPro) - UndoPro is a command-based undo system integrated into Unity's default system.
+This allows devs to use actions for their undo/redo operations without forcing the user into a new undo-workflow!

 #### Gizmos